 One of the Michigan Lottery’s core tenets is the funding of schools, with around 26% of ticket revenue going to the School Aid Fund.
 Since 1972, the Lottery has provided over $22 billion in profits to public education, in recent years raising as much as $941.3 million per year.

-Seventeen Mega Millions jackpots have been won in Michigan since the start of the lottery in 2002, making Michigan one of the luckiest Mega Millions states in the country!
-The largest Mega Millions jackpot to come out of Michigan was $141 million, won in its entirety by Gladstone resident Steve Mays.
-He had been retired for 10 years, and reportedly struggling financially up until his jackpot win.
+Plenty of Mega Millions jackpots have been won in Michigan since the start of the lottery in 2002, making Michigan one of the luckiest Mega Millions states in the country!
+The largest Mega Millions jackpot to come out of Michigan was $1.05 billion, won in its entirety by four members of the Wolverine FLL club.
+At the time it was only the second billion dollar jackpot to be won.

 Minnesota joined the Mega Millions fold in January 2010, and is well overdue a jackpot win; only one Minnesotan has won the top prize from Mega Millions in over nine years.